jjokah/jjokah/README.md

 ### This is JJ𝚯KAH

-John Johnson Okah is a Story and Software Engineer dedicated to creating value for humanity.
+John Johnson Okah is an ML and Software Engineer dedicated to creating value for humanity.

-John has a strong passion for solving computational problems and working with AI.
-He firmly believes that “**there is an algorithm for everything under heaven**”.
-He is also a creative digital Raconteur, skilled at communicating ideas with compelling narratives.
-This is why the curious mind is currently on a mission to discover the algorithm for storytelling.
+John Johnson is a skilled programmer with a passion for solving computational problems and a keen interest in machine learning.
+He is proficient in Python and leverages his skills to build web applications using Django.
+John continuously seeks to expand his knowledge of emerging technologies to tackle new challenges.

 **SKILLS**

-- 🌐 Web Development
+- 🌐 Web Development (Django)
-- 🤖 Machine Learning
+- 🤖 Machine Learning (Python)
-- 🎨 Design
 - ✍️ Storytelling